Disney’s All-Star resorts have a soft spot in my heart for being the hotel of choice for my family growing up.

 If you’re the strange kind of person who likes to exercise on vacation, you can also make use of the 1.5 mile jogging trail that goes all through the Disney All-Star resorts – the path we used to complete the Disney World resort hopping challenge!

-In addition, if you’re staying at an All-Star resort, you get the same basic perks as anyone else staying at a Disney property, including Extra Magic Hours, the Magical Express transportation from the airport, and free bus transportation to the Disney parks and Disney Springs.
+In addition, if you’re staying at an All-Star resort, you get the same basic perks as anyone else staying at a Disney property, including free bus transportation to the Disney parks and Disney Springs.

 Disney All-Star Resort theming

 As mentioned, the theming at these resorts is perfect for children, first-timers, or those who really want to feel like they’re at “Disney.”

 If you’re not familiar with Disney resorts, know that many of the Moderates and Deluxes are beautifully themed, but they’re not themed like “Disney.”

 The All-Star resorts are Disney through and through.